synthetik-technologies/blastfoam/README.md

 - HLLC, AUSM+, Kurganov, Tadmor flux schemes
 - Parallel (MPI)
 - Compatible with all of OpenFOAM's standard mesh generation, pre- and post-processing utilities
+- Multiple solvers for high-speed reactive flow and deflatration to detonation transition

 ## Equations of State